AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-advanced-techniques.md

 To add a submodule to your Git repository, use the `git submodule add` command followed by the URL of the repository that you want to include.
 Git will then create a new directory within your repository that contains a clone of the external repository.

 ## Git Hooks
 Git hooks are scripts that are automatically executed by Git before or after certain events, such as committing or merging changes.
-Git hooks can be used to automate tasks, enforce coding standards, or perform tests
+Git hooks can be used to automate tasks, enforce coding standards, or perform tests.
+Git comes with several built-in hooks, such as **pre-commit** and **post-merge** hooks.